F34140r/ros-cfh-example/README.md

 ===============================

 This is the repository of the example node for the cfh of RoCKIn competition (http://rockinrobotchallenge.eu).
+Is tested under ROS Indigo.
+Is a beta version and under construction !

 ## Installation
 To use this node, please install this packages